 Indicate how the LogicMonitor alert statuses should update the incidents created in your ServiceNow portal.

 The HTTP Delivery section controls how LogicMonitor formats and sends the HTTP requests to create, update and/or close incidents.
-You shouldn't need edit anything in the HTTP Delivery section, but if you wish to customize something you can use the information in the following sections to guide you.
-If not, you can save the integration now and proceed to add it to an escalation chain.
+You shouldn’t need edit to anything in the HTTP Delivery section, but if you wish to customize something you can use the information in the following sections to guide you.
+If not, you can save the integration now and proceed to the Configuring Alert Rule and Escalation Chain section.

 By default, LogicMonitor will pre-populate four different HTTP requests, one for each of: